qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/authentication.rst

 .. warning::

-  Developer would have to leave ``authcfg`` expansion to the QgsAuthManager, in this way he will be sure that expansion is not done too early.
+  The developer would have to leave ``authcfg`` expansion to the :class:`QgsAuthManager
+  <qgis.core.QgsAuthManager>`, in this way he will be sure that expansion is not done too early.

-Usually an URI string, build using ``QgsDataSourceURI`` class, is used to set QGIS data source in the following way:
+Usually an URI string, built using the :class:`QgsDataSourceURI <qgis.core.QgsDataSourceUri>` class, is used to set a data source in the following way:

 .. code-block:: python